allht/pdiskuploaderv2/README.md

 If your bot is not responding locally, in most cases, you will need to reset the environment variables by restarting your application.

+Some times git won't connect, So you have to add ` git remote set-url origin git@github.com:Suryaprakash1024/pdiskuploaderv2.git`

 ### Links and references

 Actually, this repo is created because I've faced problems when I was trying to run the bot using [mvalipour's article](http://mvalipour.github.io/node.js/2015/12/06/telegram-bot-webhook-existing-express/) and [this PR](https://github.com/mvalipour/telegram-bot-webhook/pull/3) to his repo.
 Still, these links will be very useful for the beginners.